bootprint/bootprint-openapi/README.md

 This option might disappear in the future.
 I'm thinking about using a fs-watcher to perform live-updates of the template and the css.

+### -d, --development-mode

+This options activates a development-mode.
+This means:

+* The template-files, all partials, all less-files and the swagger-file are watched using [the chokidar module](https://www.npmjs.com/package/chokidar).
+CSS and/or HTML are rebuilt automatically when needed.
+* A [live-server](https://www.npmjs.com/package/live-server) is run on the target directory to enable live-reloading html and css.
+* LESS source-maps are generated and inlined into the CSS.

+*Note: Generally, chokidar is used in a non-polling mode if a whole directory is referenced in the configuration (partial templates and less-paths.
+For explicit files (swagger-file, less-files, directly referenced partials) the polling mode is used.
+Otherwise, there are problems with text-editors that use "atomic writes".*

+*Note: Chrome does not seem to repaint the page, if only the CSS changes, until the mouse hovers over the browser window*

 ## Programmatic usage